What are trains in the UK like?

 Intercity trains

-- Second class features 2+2 seating, a trolley service for purchasing drinks and snacks is often available.
+- Second class features 2+2 seating, a trolley service for purchasing drinks and snacks are available on trains of the mentioned operators( plus long routes of some other operators), usually free for first class passengers.
+LNER and Avanti offer light meals, also free for first class passengers.
 Air conditioning, power sockets and free wifi are almost always available.

-- First class features wider seats with more legroom, usually in a 2+1 configuration, with the same comforts as second class and often (depending on the operator and route) complimentary drinks, snacks or even a full meal included, also when travelling with a Britail or Eurail pass.
+- First class features wider seats with more legroom, usually in a 2+1 configuration.
+The same comforts as second class are included and often (depending on the operator and route) complimentary drinks, snacks or even a light meal are included for free, also when travelling with a Britail or Eurail pass.

 Regional Trains

-Most trains in the UK apart from the long-distance Intercity trains are classes as regional trains.
+Most trains in the UK apart from the long-distance Intercity trains are regional trains.
 These vary between operators.
+Reservations are possible on some routes, but usually not necessary: just find any train with any empty seats.
+Eurail and Britail passes are valid on all trains.

-- Second class has seats either in a 2+2 or 2+3 configuration, first class has wider seats in 2+2 or 2+1 configuration.
+- Second class has seats either in a 2+2 or 2+3 configuration, first class has wider seats with more legroom in 2+2 or 2+1 configuration.

 - First class is usually available, with the exception of trains in Wales, Scotland, and some local services around England.